-A simple reflective process enables you to first describe your own thoughts, actions and experiences, then to critically compare these to current practice guidelines to find gaps and strengths and finally to consider how you might do things differently next time to improve your nursing practice.
+A simple reflective process enables you to first describe your own thoughts, actions, and experiences, then to critically compare these to current practice guidelines to find gaps and strengths and finally to consider how you might do things differently next time to improve your nursing practice.

-There are many models and frameworks for reflection described in nursing literature such as Gibbs (1988), Rolfe et al (2001) and Tanner (2006) that you may find useful to guide how you structure a written reflection.
+There are many models and frameworks for reflection described in nursing literature such as Gibbs (1988), Rolfe et al., (2001) and Tanner (2006) that you may find useful to guide how you structure a written reflection.

 Rolfe is commonly used for reflecting on a PD opportunity as the three sections easily guide your reflecting and writing through a process of first describing (the What), then reflecting and comparing what you describe to current practice, standards etc. (the So What) and then deciding on action to improve your practice (the What Now).
+This must include the outcome for your practice at the level applied for.